 –Father Timothy Gallagher, OMV

-Father Traynor is a retreat master and spiritual director who has travelled the country as a speaker at various conferences, diocesan gatherings and national conferences..
+Father Traynor is a retreat master and spiritual director who has traveled the country as a speaker at various conferences, diocesan gatherings, and national conferences.
 He is especially sought after to present on the topics of prayer, discernment and priestly identity and mission.

 He serves the Rector of the St. John Vianney Theological Seminary in Denver Colorado.